 Chapters 6-10 provide goals and policies that provide direction and guidance for transformation, while Chapter 11 lists specific implementation projects and actions for implementing the goals and policies set forth within the previous chapters.
 These are defined in the gray box at right:

-Goals Broad direction-setting statements that present a
+Goals General direction-setters that present a long-term

-long-term vision.

-Support the stated goals by mandating, Policies

-encouraging, or permitting desired actions.
+Policies Support the stated goals by mandating, encouraging, or permitting desired actions.